Liquorice1/Liquorice1/README.md

 - 👋 Hi, I’m Carrie-Ann
-- 👀 I’m interested in Html Css and JavaScript
+- 👀 I’m interested in Frontend Development  as well as Data Anylictis